ktmbiome/biobakery_snakemake/README.md

 1. **SLURM resource requests.**

 The header contains SLURM resource requests for the entire pipeline.
-Change these requests as needed.
+Change or remove these requests as needed/required.

 --time: How long, in hh:mm:ss, the pipeline should run.
 --mem: The amount of memory that will be allocated to the entire job.
 This can be entirely dependent on the data being analyzed.
 192GB is sufficient for most datasets.
 Some datasets may be able to go as low as 100GB.
 --cpus-per-task: The number of CPUs to allocate.
 Computationally-intensive rules require a maximum of between 4-8 CPUs per task and sample, chosen to optimize the number of CPUs running at any given point in the pipeline.
 --gres=lscratch: Optional.
 The HPC environment used for testing the pipeline requires scratch space requests.
-In testing, a 60GB dataset utilizes around 500GB of disk space at most during the life of the job.
-Running the same dataset in the ANADAMA workflow resulted in ~1.5TB of disk space utilized.

 2. **Config file location.**

 In the script, you will see a line containing `export CONFIG_FILE="config.yaml"`.
 Provide the location or name of your config file.

-You likely will not need to change this, but if you have moved the config.yaml file OR you have not changed the name of the config.yaml (for instance, in the case where you want to run your samples as single-end in one job and paired-end in another job, creating two configs: `config_se.yaml` and `config_pe.yaml`).
+You likely will not need to change this, but if you have moved the config.yaml file OR you have changed the name of the config.yaml (for instance, in the case where you want to run your samples as single-end in one job and paired-end in another job, creating two configs: `config_se.yaml` and `config_pe.yaml`).

 ### Submit the SBATCH script!